sophiekoonin/localghost/src/blog/posts/2023-12-12-progression.md

 Perhaps you want a role that lets you help others, and grow people.
 Watching them develop in their own careers thanks to your support.
 Helping teams achieve their goals and be productive.

 You might need a change because your current role is negatively affecting your mental health.
 For me, mental health trumps everything, and there is no job that is worth doing at the expense of mental health.
-If it sucks, hit the bricks.
+[If it sucks, hit the bricks](https://x.com/dasharez0ne/status/1125839557352742913).

 Maybe you want to do work, clock out, and focus on the other things in life.
 Like extreme ironing, or beekeeping.

 You’ll probably fall into a few of these categories.
 I know I’m definitely motivated by helping people but also taking a high-level view and influencing things.
 And I have to say, I also like having money.
+But I've also been careful to choose jobs that allow me to protect my work-life balance.

 Your career decisions should reflect what’s best for you.
 Not your company.
 Not anyone else.
 We spend 40 hours a week in our jobs, so it needs to be worth it.

 ### Not everybody needs to (or wants to) progress
 I want to start by saying this because it's so easy to fall into the trap of thinking you have to follow the same path as everyone else.
 You could be forgiven for thinking careers are all about progression.
 But ultimately it's whatever you want it to be, and if you're happy where you are, that's the most important thing.
 Many folks out there will tell you that you don't have to have a Big Tech job to be a successful engineer, and you should listen to them.
+Engineering, software development, web design, whatever you want to call it: there are so many versions of this job and only you know which one suits you best.

 ### The way up (or sideways.
 Or backwards.)
 The first few stages of the engineering career path are relatively well-trodden.
 You come in at an entry-level or so-called “junior” position, you work your way up to a mid-level engineer &ndash; often just called “engineer” &ndash; and then you might go up to Senior.
 Here's one such example:

 [![A graph of nodes demonstrating the first few stages of engineering progression.
 The first node is Engineer I, which has an arrow to Engineer II, then Engineer III, then Senior Engineer I, then Senior Engineer II.](/img/blog/eng-progression/eng-path.png)](/img/blog/eng-progression/eng-path.png)

-What each of these steps looks like depends on your organisation, but commonly Engineer I is like an intern or apprentice (what you might expect for someone with little to no background in engineering at all), Engineer II is what is often called "junior" (entry-level for someone with training) and Engineer III is a mid-level position.
+What each of these steps looks like depends on your organisation, but commonly Engineer I is like an intern or apprentice (what you might expect for someone with little to no background in engineering at all), Engineer II is what is often called "junior" (entry-level for someone with a qualification or a bit of training) and Engineer III is a mid-level position.
 Senior might just be one role, or split out into two levels.

 It depends on where you work, but generally speaking there are no set timelines for this progression.
-Some folks progress faster than others, or have their start at different times in their life: sometimes you’ll work with a 22-year-old senior engineer and feel like you are turning into dust, sometimes you’ll meet folks in their 40s who are starting out as developers.
+Some folks progress faster than others, or have their start at different times in their life: sometimes you’ll work with a 22-year-old senior engineer and feel like you are turning into dust, sometimes you’ll meet folks in their 40s or 50s who are starting out as developers.
 It’s all good.

 A note on promotions: many tech companies these days will only consider a promotion once you've shown that you're already working at the next level up.
 I don't especially like this, as I think it disadvantages people who aren't extroverted or highly visible in an organisation, and it kind of means you end up doing the job for a while before you get paid for it.
+In these kinds of organisations, progression is as much about playing the game as it is about doing a good job and being recognised for it.
+I'll write up another post about that soon.

 I also know some bigger orgs have a kind of rule that you have to be in a role for X number of years before you can get promoted, and I particularly don’t agree with that approach because your tenure has no bearing on your ability.
 I'd agree that it takes time to build up the required experience for higher levels of jobs, but that amount of time differs from person to person and each individual case should be considered.